Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Generate offline map (basemap by reference)/README.md

 ## How it works

 The sample creates an `AGSPortalItem` object using a web map's ID.
 This portal item is used to initialize an `AGSOfflineMapTask` object.
-When the button is clicked, the sample requests the default parameters for the task, with the selected extent, by calling `AGSOfflineMapTask.defaultGenerateOfflineMapParameters(withAreaOfInterest:completion:)`.
+When the button is tapped, the sample requests the default parameters for the task, with the selected extent, by calling `AGSOfflineMapTask.defaultGenerateOfflineMapParameters(withAreaOfInterest:completion:)`.

 Once the parameters are created, the application checks the `AGSGenerateOfflineMapParameters.referenceBasemapFilename` property.
 The author of an online web map can configure this setting to indicate the name of a suitable basemap.
 In this example, the application checks the app bundle for the suggested "naperville_imagery.tpk" file - and if found, asks the user whether they wish to use this instead of downloading.